Here Are The 13 Weirdest Places You Can Possibly Go In Montana

 Every September since 1990, Montanans have gathered to sculpt creative things out of hay.
 Their works are displayed for 22 miles between Hobson and Windham, otherwise known as the

 Montana Bale Trail

 Barstool Ski Races

 in Montana.
 The races are part of the Cabin Fever Days festival in Martin City in February, and they are quite a sight to behold.

 Did you know that the last physical evidence of the Lewis and Clark Trail is this autograph etched into a giant rock?
 This pillar is a little piece of our earliest history.
 It's full of Native American petroglyphs as well as the signature of William Clark who traversed through what is now known as the state of Montana during the now historic Lewis and Clark Expedition.
 You can pay a visit to this

 over in Worden; it truly is one of the most unique places in Montana!

 11. O’Fallon Historical Museum, Baker

-Steer Montana, the world’s largest steer, calls this museum home.
-He weighed 3,980 pounds at 5’9” tall.
+, the world’s largest steer, calls the O’Fallon Historical Museum home in Baker, Montana, home.
+He weighed 3,980 pounds at 5’9" tall.